vitalsource/LTI2-Reference/README.md

 * To change the TC to MySQL, edit lti_tc/config/database.yml.
 To change the TP to MySQL, edit lti_tp/config/database.yml.
 These are entirely independent.
 There is no requirement that they use the same database configuration.

 * Follow the TC- or TP-appropriate instructions in the sections below.
 For a MySQL database you'll need to load the database from the /backups directory.

+For all the details of LTI, see the full [LTI2 online docs](http://www.imsglobal.org/lti/index.html).

 Prerequisites